 Elaboration

-Of the sablée dough:
+From the sablée dough:

 1. Sift the flour together with the icing sugar and salt into a large bowl and mix well with a whisk until all the ingredients are well combined.

-2. Next, add the cold butter cut into small cubes and work it with the fingertips until it is more or less integrated into the mixture of dry ingredients from the previous point.
-It is important to avoid handling it excessively to provide as little heat as possible, otherwise the butter would soften and the gluten in the flour would develop and the dough would end up acquiring an elastic texture instead of puff pastry , as is the objective.
+2. Next, add the cold butter cut into small cubes and work it with your fingertips until it is more or less integrated into the mixture of dry ingredients from the previous point.
+It is important to avoid handling it excessively to provide as little heat as possible, otherwise the butter would soften and the gluten in the flour would develop and the dough would end up acquiring an elastic texture instead of flaky , as is the objective.
 We should end up with a texture like irregular floury crumbs.

 3. We now add the egg yolk, slightly beaten, and integrate it just enough, in the same way that we have done in point 2.

-peach tart recipe in syrup
+peach cobbler recipe in syrup

-6. Meanwhile, grease the inside of a 36 x 10 x 2.5 cm rectangular non-stick pan with removable base (like this one from De Buyer ) with a little melted butter and the help of a pastry brush .
+6. Meanwhile, grease the inside of a 36 x 10 x 2.5 cm rectangular non-stick pan with a removable base (like this one from De Buyer ) with a little melted butter and the help of a pastry brush .

 peach cobbler recipe

-Preparation of the frangipane (or almond cream):
+Preparation of frangipane (or almond cream):

 4. Next, add the egg and mix, now gently, until well integrated.